Our Departments

 This eighth grade course offers students the opportunity to learn how to create films.
 Through a series of hands-on projects, we learn the basic components of film, including cinematography, editing, storyboarding, screenwriting, and directing.
 In addition, students will be exposed to classic movies and the artists who created them.
 The class will culminate in the creation of multiple short films, written, directed, edited and performed entirely by the students.

-- Music 8: Glee a cappella Group
+- Music 8: Glee A cappella Group

-This course gives 8th-grade students the opportunity to learn, polish and perform a cappella songs in multiple genres.
+This course gives 8th-grade students the opportunity to learn, polish, and perform a cappella songs in multiple genres.
 In addition to learning tunes, we will work on vocal and musicianship concepts essential to a cappella singing, including balance, blend, and tuning.
 Students have the opportunity to perform in the Winter or Spring concert.

 - Music 8: Rock Band

 This course gives 8th-grade students the chance to join a band!
 The band plays covers of current hits, as well as classic rock, pop, and R & B songs.
 Band members can play electric guitar; sing lead or harmony vocals; play bass, drums, or keyboards; or play any other instrument.
 Electric violin?
 Yes!
 Saxophone?
 Absolutely!
 Cello, ukulele, tuba?
 Yes, yes, yes!
-In addition to learning more about the artists and styles who have influenced the hit songs of today, students will gain the skills to learn, arrange, and rehearse popular songs, and have the opportunity to perform in the winter or spring concert.
+In addition to learning more about the artists and styles who have influenced the hit songs of today, students will gain the skills to learn, arrange, and rehearse popular songs, and have the opportunity to perform in the spring concert.

 - Theater 8: Acting